-- One or more parents and children related by blood, marriage, or adoption, and residing in the same household; or - A parent substitute, such as a related or unrelated caregiver or legal guardian, who has responsibility for the 24-hour care and supervision of a child. - (b) Eligibility Criteria: - 1.
+- One or more parents and children related by blood, marriage, or adoption, and residing in the same household; or

+- A parent substitute, such as a related or unrelated caregiver or legal guardian, who has responsibility for the 24-hour care and supervision of a child.

+- (b) Eligibility Criteria: - 1.
 Adoption Services: These services are provided without regard to income.
-Individuals receiving Adoption Search, Contact and Reunion Services are may be charged a fee ranging from \$0-\$450 to help defer expenses. - 2.
+Individuals receiving Adoption Search, Contact and Reunion Services may be charged a fee ranging from \$0-\$825 to help defer expenses. - 2.
 Adult Protective Services are provided without regard to income. - 3.
 The Certified Adult Residential Environments (CARE) program has no income eligibility limits. - 4.
 Child Protective Services are provided without regard to income. - 5.
-Families Now does not have financial eligibility requirements. - 6.
-Foster Care Services are provided to any family in need of them.
+In-Home Services include Services to Families with Children-Intake, Consolidated In-Home Services, Interagency Family Preservation Services which are provided without regard to income.. - 6.
+Foster Care Services are provided to any family in need of them. - 7.
+Kinship Care is provided without regard to income. - 8.
+In-Home Aide Services are provided to applicants without regard to income; however, fees are charged to those with income above 80% of the State Median Income. (see the chart under IV.2.C. below)